 I have a few new wrinkles from losing about ten pounds during my illness, but it felt so good to get back into the routine of using my Beautycounter skincare here.
 I was too sick to follow any regimen at all for the first week.

-Without thinking, in one careless act, I removed my mask for a few moments in an empty public restroom.
+Without thinking, I removed my mask for a few moments in an empty public restroom in one careless act.
 I am confident those few maskless breaths infected me with the virus.
 Even in the most sparkling and swanky environments, there can be that one droplet that is waiting for you.
 Don’t relax your guard.

 For the next two days, I did almost nothing but sleep.
 My head ached so badly I couldn’t stand to touch my hair.
 My sense of smell and taste completely vanished.
 I ate almost no food for three days, but I continued to drink water.

 A half bowl of chicken noodle soup was my only food on the fourth day.
-When you have not eaten for a few days, it is best to start with small amounts of something bland and light.
+When you have not eaten for a few days, it is best to start with small amounts of bland and light food.
 I was still sleeping a lot, but the body aches and chills were beginning to fade.
 I no longer needed to stay under an electric blanket turned on high.

 During several nights, I awoke bathed in sweat.
 The bed was as soaked as if I poured a cup of water on it.
 I lost as much as three pounds of weight in one night.
 Taking two showers per day and changing pajamas two or three times a day became part of my routine.
 Long soaks in Epsom Salt hot bathes gave me some relief from the body pain.